 Powers of 10 Florida State University has put up a very interesting slide show on their site.
 (You need Java to view it, downloadable from their site.)
 The show begins as a view of the Milky Way Galaxy, viewed from a distance of 10 million light years, and then zooms in towards Earth in powers of ten of distance...
 10 million, to one million, to 100,000 light years, and so on, until it finally reaches a large oak tree leaf.
 But that's not all, it zooms into the leaf until it reaches down to the level of the quarks viewed at 100 attometers.
 This is a fantastic representation of how magnificent the Universe is, and how vastly infinite it is both at the macroscopic and the microscopic level.
-Here is a lyrically beautiful PowerPoint slideshow (1MB) of the same imagery with musical background (opens in new window).
+Here is a lyrically beautiful video on a similar theme from 2012 by Europa Technologies (12MB) with musical background (opens in new window).
 To exit from it, close its window.
-We regret that we don't know to whom to attribute it.
-If you know, let us know.

 Project Renaissance is not about puzzles as such but about the grandest puzzle of them all, the human mind.
 Project Renaissance encompasses the work of Win Wenger, Ph.D., author of numerous books on increasing one's mental capabilities, problem-solving, conflict resolution, improved methods for inventing, creating, visualizing, learning, and more.
 This site is a compendium of fascinating ideas, and it links to other researchers in the fields of cognitive science, self-improvement and related subjects.
 You can read many of Dr. Wenger's articles, methods and discussions online.